 In October 2011, we started planting a new orchard on the Farm.
 Since then, our Orchard volunteer group has planted over 130 fruit trees and over 300 fruiting hedgerow trees.

-The Forty Hall Farm Orchard occupies a one acre site, alongside Forty Hall’s walled garden.
+The Forty Hall Farm Orchard occupies a one-acre site, alongside Forty Hall’s historic walled garden.
 Old maps of the Farm show there used to be an orchard on the same site in the 1830s.

-To join the orchard project and to find out details of our next meetings and activities, visit the Forty Hall Farm Orchard on Facebook.
+To join the Orchard project and to find out details of our next meetings and activities, visit the Forty Hall Farm Orchard on Facebook.
 You can also follow us on Twitter @EnfieldOrchard.